jonchang/tact/docs/troubleshooting.md

 ## What is crown capture probability?

-Crown capture probability is the probability that a sample of `k` taxa from a clade of `n` total taxa includes a root node, under a Yule process.
-See [Sanderson (1996)](https://doi.org/10.1093/sysbio/45.2.168) for the full manuscript describing this equation.
+**Crown capture probability** is the probability that when you sample `k` species from a clade containing `n` total species, your sample includes the crown node (the most recent common ancestor of all living species in that clade).
+This is calculated under a Yule (pure-birth) model of diversification.
+See [Sanderson (1996)](https://doi.org/10.1093/sysbio/45.2.168) for the full mathematical description.

 This probability is used in two key places in TACT as a cutoff, and can be tweaked using the `--min-ccp` parameter to `tact_add_taxa`.